JTok/unraid-vmbackup/README.md

 ## Installation

-- Add the script to the CA User Scripts plugin.
+- Add the script and description files to the CA User Scripts plugin.
+No other files are necessary to make the script work.

-- Set the variables.
+- Set the variables in the script file.

-- Choose a schedule.
+- Choose a schedule in the CA User Scripts plugin.

 ### Script options